forcedotcom/cli/releasenotes/README.md

 ## 48.22.11 (July 15, 2020)
 * FIX: We fixed a regression with source tracking for projects with bundled metadata types. ([GitHub issue #480 ](../../../issues/480 ))
+* CHANGE: We've upgraded the CLI's version of Node.js to 12.13.0.

 ## 48.22.8 (July 14, 2020)